-This article shows you how to set up Linux Mint 21 on a new virtual machine with VMware Workstation 16 on Windows 10.
+This article shows how to install Linux Mint 21 on a new virtual machine with VMware Workstation 17 on Windows 10.

 By using one of the Workstation or Player software developed by VMware, you can install a virtual operating system on your physical computer with virtualization support.

-The systems you will install on virtual machines will work completely independently of your host operating system and will not damage your system files.
+The systems you will install on virtual machines will work entirely independently of your host operating system and will not damage your system files.

-After installing the VMware software on your computer, you can create a new virtual computer and install and run Linux, Windows, or any other system on it.
+After installing the VMware software on your computer, you can create a new virtual computer and install and run Linux, Windows, or any other system.

-Step 1: First of all, visit Linux Mint’s website from the link below and download the ISO installation file to your computer.
+Step 1: First, visit Linux Mint’s website from the link below and download the ISO installation file to your computer.

-Step 2: After downloading the Linux Mint ISO file, open your VMware virtualization program.
+Step 2: Open your VMware virtualization program after downloading the Linux Mint ISO file.

 Step 3: Open the new virtual machine creation wizard.